-CAF planning should take place at the earliest opportunity in the Municipal Year, working with the Area Manager to establish Elected Member priority projects to which the Area Manager will pursue further information, including viability, risks and formal estimates.
+CAF planning should take place at the earliest opportunity in the Municipal Year, working with the Community and Place Development Team to establish Elected Member priority projects to which the Community and Place Development Team will pursue further information, including viability, risks and formal estimates.

-CAF Members should, in the first instance, raise their proposal with the Area Manager who will co-ordinate formal estimates from Council or South Tyneside Homes Departments and/or external providers.
+CAF Members should, in the first instance, raise their proposal with the Community and Place Development Team who will co-ordinate formal estimates from Council Services and/or external providers.